tzcl/ground-station/README.md

 # Ground Station

-An interface for managing a satellite ground station.
+Software for managing a satellite ground station.